 To view the Apdex score for your web apps or services:

-- From the APM Overview page, review the Apdex score chart.
+- From the APM Summary page, review the Apdex score chart.

-- Go to rpm.newrelic.com/apm > (select an app) > Transactions.
+- Go to one.newrelic.com > APM > (select an app) > Transactions > See transactions table.

 - Specific web transaction: To view details about a specific transaction, select its row.